Skip to main content

 If hooks are not running:

-• Run corridor install --force to reinstall the plugin and refresh the managed hooks payload.
+• Run corridor install --force to refresh the MCP entry in ~/.codex/config.toml and the managed hooks payload.

 • On macOS, confirm the managed hooks key is present: